Effect of increasing the ramification on pseudo-deformation rings: Introduction

 Recall that Mazur's conjecture (\cite{M}) predicts that the mod $p$ universal deformation ring of an absolutely irreducible $2$-dimensional representation of $G_{\QQ,Np}$ over some finite extension of $\FF_p$ has Krull dimension $3$.
 This also implies that the mod $p$ universal deformation ring is always a local complete intersection ring.
 From the theorem above, we find examples of mod $p$ universal pseudo-deformation rings of Krull dimension $3$ which are not local complete intersection rings.
 On the other hand, in \cite{BCh}, Bleher and Chinburg found examples of absolutely irreducible representations of profinite groups such that the corresponding universal deformation rings (in the sense of Mazur) are not locally complete intersection rings.

-Finally as an application, we prove an $R=\TT$ theorem for big $p$-adic Hecke algebras and pseudo-representation rings (see Theorem~\ref{rthm} for more details).
-In subsection~\ref{egsubsec}, we give examples where hypotheses of Theorem~\ref{rthm} are satisfied.
-This gives concrete examples where our `big' $R=\TT$ theorem holds.
+Finally, as an application, we prove an $R=\TT$ theorem for big $p$-adic Hecke algebras and pseudo-representation rings in \S\ref{heckesec} similar to the ones proved by B\"ockle in \cite{Bo4} (see Theorem~\ref{rthm} and Corollary~\ref{rcor} for more details).
+We also give examples where the hypotheses of our `big' $R=\TT$ theorem are satisfied.